flexatone/vigilnaut/README.md

 ### Command: `fetter search`

-Search the environment to report on installed packages based on a pattern.
+- Description: Search the environment to report on installed packages based on a pattern.
 - Options
   - `--pattern, -p <STRING>`: Specify a glob-like pattern to match packages.
   - `--case`: Enable case-sensitive pattern matching.